mioun/stm-ssn-topic-model/README.md

 STM, Latent Dirichlelt Allocation and Biterm models can be run from runner scripts e.g STM-model-script.py, LDA_model_script.py, BTM_model_script.py.

+The ETM experiments can be found in seperate repo https://github.com/mmarcinmichal/stm-ssn-topic-model-etm-part.

 All the scripts are run for the particular data set.
 In the first step script checks if the dataset was preprocessed before.
 The preprocessed dataset is located in the `\model-input-data folder`.
 Suppose the dataset is processed for the first time; in such case, the script will load data from the `\data` folder, preprocess the dataset, and save it in the `\model-input-data` folder.
 Custom datasets can be added to `\data` folder.
 To use them, a new data set loader needs to be implemented.
 Please check the `\model\datasets` source code for more information.

 When the preprocessing is completed, the script will train the model base on the data from `\model-input-data`.
 The model after training will be saved in the `\model-output-data`.